 class DensityNetwork(pf.ContinuousModel): def __init__(self, units, head_units): self.core = pf.DenseNetwork(units) self.mean = pf.DenseNetwork(head_units) self.std = pf.DenseNetwork(head_units) def __call__(self, x): x = self.core(x) return pf.Normal(self.mean(x), tf.exp(self.std(x))) # Create the model model = DensityNetwork([x.shape, 256, 128], [128, 64, 32, 1]) # Fit it! model.fit(x, y)

 For convenience, ProbFlow also includes several pre-built models for standard tasks (such as linear regressions, logistic regressions, and multi-layer dense neural networks).
 For example, the above linear regression example could have been done with much less work by using ProbFlow’s ready-made LinearRegression model:

-And the multi-layer Bayesian neural net could have been made more easily by using ProbFlow’s ready-made DenseRegression model:
+And a multi-layer Bayesian neural net can be made easily using ProbFlow’s ready-made DenseRegression model:

-Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like generalized linear models, neural matrix factorization models, and Gaussian mixture models.
-Take a look at the examples section and the user guide for more!
+Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like generalized linear models, deep time-to-event models, neural matrix factorization models, and Gaussian mixture models.
+Take a look at the examples and the user guide for more!